UDADeveloper/udacapidocs/docs/guide/05-test-form.md

 ![An image](/images/s5_3-GetDraftData.png)

 **Step 5.4** You can abandon the current draft and upload a new / revised XLSForm.
-You don't need to increase the version in this case.
-Click button `Abandon` to be able to upload a new draft.
+You don't need to increase the form version in this case.
+Click `Abandon` button to be able to upload a new draft.

 ![An image](/images/s5_4-AbandonDraft.png)

 ## Publish form

-**Step 5.5** When you make sure that your survey form works as expected and you check the dataset you can publish it.
+**Step 5.5** You can publish your draft form when you make sure that your survey form works as expected and you checked the dataset.

 ![An image](/images/s5_5-PublishForm.png)

+> **PLEASE Note**: When you publish the Draft Form, all test Submissions will be permanently removed.